Mollie Beattie: Personal life

 Beattie was married to Rick Schwolsky.
-They worked together to clear land and build a solar-powered house where they lived together in Grafton, VT.
+They worked together to clear land and build a solar-powered house where they lived together in Grafton, Vermont.
 She died from brain cancer following a year-long struggle on June 27, 1996, in Townshend, Vermont.

 Honors

-Mollie Beattie is commemorated in the names of various protected areas in the U.S. The Mollie Beattie Coastal Habitat Community is a roughly 1,000 acre preserve in Nueces County, TX established in 1996 as part of USFWS designated critical habitat for Piping Plover.
-Beattie was also honored by the state of Vermont when the state forest abutting her Grafton, VT homestead was renamed "Mollie Beattie State Forest".
+Mollie Beattie is commemorated in the names of various protected areas in the U.S. The Mollie Beattie Coastal Habitat Community is a roughly 1,000 acre in Nueces County, Texas, established in 1996 as part of USFWS designated critical habitat for Piping Plover.
+Beattie was also honored by the state of Vermont when the state forest abutting her Grafton, VT homestead was renamed Mollie Beattie State Forest.

-To commemorate Mollie Beattie's life and work, the eight million acre Arctic National Wildlife Refuge Wilderness was renamed the Mollie Beattie Wilderness by the U.S. Congress in 1996.
+The eight million acre Arctic National Wildlife Refuge Wilderness was renamed the Mollie Beattie Wilderness by the U.S. Congress in 1996.
 President Bill Clinton wrote, "Under this legislation, Mollie Beattie's name will be forever associated with one of the most wild and beautiful places on this planet, the Brooks Range of Alaska's Arctic National Wildlife Refuge.
 It is entirely appropriate that we honor Mollie in this way.
 She was a passionate defender of our 508 National Wildlife Refuges, the largest system of lands in the world dedicated to wildlife conservation.
 She saw them as places that must be appreciated and honored, as places where we could begin to fulfill our sacred trust as stewards of God's creation.
 Mollie worked tirelessly, even as her health was failing, to keep these places wild for the benefit of Americans today and for those who will follow us."

 "When we see the snails and the mussels and the lichen in trouble it is a signal that the ecosystems upon which we, too, depend are unravelling, "I believe there is only one conflict and that is between the short term and the long term thinking.
 In the long term, the economy and the environment are the same thing.

 If it's unenvironmental it is uneconomical.
 That is the rule of nature.